minio/docs/source/reference/minio-cli/minio-mc/mc-ilm.rst

 List Bucket Lifecycle Management Rules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc-cmd:`mc ilm list` to list a bucket's lifecycle management rules:
+Use :mc-cmd:`mc ilm ls` to list a bucket's lifecycle management rules:

 .. code-block:: shell
    :class: copyable

-   mc ilm list ALIAS/PATH
+   mc ilm ls ALIAS/PATH

-- Replace :mc-cmd:`ALIAS <mc ilm list TARGET>` with the
+- Replace :mc-cmd:`ALIAS <mc ilm ls TARGET>` with the
   :mc:`alias <mc alias>` of the S3-compatible host.

-- Replace :mc-cmd:`PATH <mc ilm list TARGET>` with the path to the bucket on the
+- Replace :mc-cmd:`PATH <mc ilm ls TARGET>` with the path to the bucket on the
   S3-compatible host.

 Remove a Bucket Lifecycle Management Rule